KernelTuner/kernel_tuner/CONTRIBUTING.rst

     * Depending on the environment, it may be necessary or convenient to install extra packages such as :bash:`cupy-cuda11x` / :bash:`cupy-cuda12x`, and :bash:`cuda-python`.
 These are currently not defined as dependencies for kernel-tuner, but can be part of tests.
 #.
 Check if the environment is setup correctly by running :bash:`pytest`.
 All tests should pass, except if you're not on a GPU node, or one or more extras has been left out in the previous step, then these tests will skip gracefully.
 #.
 Set Nox to use the correct backend:
-    * If you used Mamba in step 2: :bash:`nox --default-venv-backend mamba`.
+    * If you used Mamba in step 2: :bash:`echo "mamba" > noxenv.txt`.
-    * If you used Miniconda or Anaconda in step 2: :bash:`nox --default-venv-backend conda`.
+    * If you used Miniconda or Anaconda in step 2: :bash:`echo "conda" > noxenv.txt`.
+    * If you alternatively set up with Venv: :bash:`echo "venv" > noxenv.txt`.
+    * If you set up with Virtualenv, do not create this file, as this is already the default.
+    * Be sure to adjust or remove this file when changing backends.

 Running tests